Stetchy0/ProjectPentalogy/Supplementary Items/Text/Living Works/Pentalogy/Part I - Experience.md

 A log crumbled underneath its weight in the furnace keeping the cabin warm.
 One of the children in the house, a 14 year old boy, put on his fur coat and grabbed a basket to go retrieve more wood.
 Winter was thawing and flowers were starting to bloom, but the air hadn’t quite started to warm up just yet.

-As Carter was putting on his gloves and about to leave, his younger brother grabbed his basket and looked up at him, eager to help.
+As Carter was putting on his gloves and about to leave, his younger brother, who was only 11, grabbed his basket and looked up at him, eager to help.
 Carter sighed, “Felix, I’m glad you want to help, but I don’t want you getting sick.”
 He could see the bags under Felix’s eyes already.
 Felix retaliated, “I’m sick of being stuck in the house!
 I’ve been inside all winter, and it’s finally spring!
 Can I please help?
 I’ll stay awake as long as I can and we will bring home hundreds of sticks!”
 Carter chuckled, “As long as it’s okay with Mom.”

 After a few minutes of pleading with their protective mother, they left the cabin to gather twigs, sticks, logs and limbs.
 Felix admired the wildflowers blooming between the patches of melting snow as he collected fallen limbs.
 He was happy to be awake, but he could already feel his eyelids becoming heavy again and he sighed.